 We recognize that when faced with a deadlocked jury, a district court may, in its discretion, provide further instruction to the jurors.
 In doing so, however, the court should do no more than encourage the jurors to fulfill their duty, and possibly draw their attention again to the same rules governing their task that were explained to them during the original instruction.

 230 F.3d at 615.
 In United States v.
 Burley, 460 F.2d 998, 999 (3d Cir.
 1972), the court condemned the supplemental charge as unduly coercive because it stressed the importance of considering the burdens and expense to the government if the case had to be retried.
+See also United States v.
+Shannon, --- F.3d ----, n.
+9, 2014 WL 4401054 (2014) (noting that instruction emphasizing expense of retrial is likely to be coercive and require reversal).
 In Government of the Virgin Islands v.
 Hernandez, 476 F.2d 791 (3d Cir.
 1973), the court held that it was plain error to instruct the jury during the charge in chief that the minority jurors should give special consideration to the views of the majority in order to reach a verdict.
 But see United States v.
 Graham, 758 F.2d 879 (3d Cir.
 1985) (agreeing that instruction constitutes error, but disagreeing with plain error analysis).
 In United States v.
 Brennan, 326 F.3d 176, 193 (3d Cir.
 2003), the court stated that telling the jury that it has to reach a decision is coercive and discussed the possible coercive effect of emphasizing the likelihood that continued deliberations would extend into a weekend or holiday.

 The Third Circuit has made specific suggestions concerning the supplemental charge to the jury that claims to be deadlocked.
 In Fioravanti, the court noted that if a trial court was inclined to instruct the jury, the court should give the following instruction, found at Mathes and Devitt, 1965, § 79.01.